jeremyneveu/m2-npac-grac/chapters/en/06_supernovae.md

 There is therefore a variability of supernovae that has not been taken into account in our spectrophotometric model so far.

 We observe that the longer the light curve lasts in time, the brighter it is at its maximum (*brighter-slower* rule).
 Moreover, the bluer the SNIa are, the brighter they are as well (*brighter-bluer* rule).
-There is also an environment effect that links the brightness of the supernova and the mass of the host galaxy.
+There is also an environmental effect that links the brightness of the supernova and the mass of the host galaxy.

 :::{figure} ../../images/courbes_de_lumiere_x1c.png
 :name: fig:courbes_de_lumiere_x1c